NAV on 2019/11/11

 Sage Wealth Management Proprietary Limited

 The FoF is a combination of underlying managers all of whom have proven track records and the ability to generate significant outperformance over time.
-The FoF has been constructed to make full use of the available equity allowance within the sector, but managers have considerable discretion in whether they choose to utilise it.
+The look through asset allocation of the FoF (i.e. the split between equities and fixed interest, and South African and foreign assets) reflects the aggregate asset allocation decisions of the five underlying managers each of whom have the discretion to implement their best investment view.

 The objective of the Sage Sanlam Collective Investments Protection Solution Fund of Funds is to protect capital and to offer a return of at least CPI plus 3% over a rolling three year period.
 The portfolio will aim never to have a negative return over a one year period.